timotheosh/cbible/README.md

   * GNU readline library
   * Cmake 2.8 or greater

-On Ubuntu 16.04, you can install these requirements with:
+On Ubuntu 18.04, you can install these requirements with:
 ```
-sudo apt-get install build-essentials libsword-dev libreadline-dev cmake
+sudo apt-get install build-essential libsword-dev libreadline-dev cmake
 ```

 NOTE: If you are new to Crosswire's libsword, it is highly recommended